-Parameters callback - A function or method to with the signature callback(packet) be called when a packet that requests a proof is received.
+Parameters callback - A function or method to be called.
 The callback must return one of True or False.
 If the callback returns True, a proof will be sent.
 If it returns False, a proof will not be sent.

 set_proof_strategy(proof_strategy)